HOW CLOUD COMPUTING HELPS KEEP YOUR WEBSITE FROM CRASHING UNDER A RUSH OF TRAFFIC, WHILE KEEPING COSTS LOW

 Enter the cloud computing model: you pay as you go, only pay for what you use, and can automatically scale your compute capacity to match demand at any given hour or minute.

-So what happens in 2020 when you really only need those extra resources for one specific day, like when post- Thanksgiving revelers storm your e-commerce store on Black Friday?
+So what happens in 2022 when you really only need those extra resources for a limited time period, like the three days following a publicity blitz, during the weeks leading up to your annual conference, or when Thanksgiving revelers storm your e-commerce store on Black Friday?
 Or when a single blog post unexpectedly goes viral, or your company runs a set flow of calculations for five hours on the third Thursday of each month?